 Do you know a Snow Angel who deserves recognition?

-If you know of a resident of Ottawa who is a Snow Angel, the City of Ottawa wants to thank them!
+If you know a Snow Angel, the City of Ottawa wants to thank them!

 Personal information is collected through the nomination process under the authority of sections 8 and 10 of the Municipal Act, 2001, S.O.
 2001, c.
-25. Personal information including contact information will only be used for the administration of the Snow Angel Program, including notifying volunteers of their recognition as a Snow Angel and inviting the nominee to a recognition event.
-If you have any questions about the collection and use of personal information, please contact the Snow Angel Program using the contact information above or telephone the Program Manager, Public Outreach and Communications at 613-580-2424 x12059.
+25. Personal information including contact information will only be used for the administration of the Snow Angel Program, including notifying the nominee of their recognition as a Snow Angel.
+If you have any questions about the collection and use of personal information, please contact the Snow Angel Program Coordinator at firstname.lastname@example.org or telephone the Program Manager, Public Outreach and Communications at 613-580-2424 x12059.